 I also added 2 different sets of guidelines that could be posted in the classroom for Doing Your Best Writing

 If you’d like to use the Kindergarten and First Grade Writing Activities that I created with your class, you can purchase them by clicking the link below.
-The pack contains 17 pages with 2 different line types (wide and narrow) for each page.
+The pack contains 17 writing prompts with 2 different line types (wide and narrow) for each prompt.

 Kindergarten and First Grade Writing Activities